About the Baltic University Programme

 Our aim is achieved by being an open and inclusive organization, developing and offering university courses, conferences, support multi- and interdisciplinary research co-operations, and by participating in transdisciplinary projects in cooperation with authorities, municipalities and others.
 We offer research themes intended as a source of information where BUP colleagues both collect and submit material.
 Our hope is that this will lead to more visibility and co-operation among researchers, teachers and students.

-Baltic Sea Region cooperation since 1991
+Baltic Sea Region university cooperation since 1991

 The Baltic University Programme has been around since the early 1990's, actively working for sustainable development and democracy in the Baltic Sea Region.
 Throughout the years, thousands of students, teachers, researchers and others have taken part in courses, conferences, projects, exchanges, excursions, sails, seminars, workshops and much more.
-Activities that are still going on today.
+Activities that are still ongoing today.

 The Programme is coordinated by the Baltic University Programme's Coordinating Secretariat at Uppsala University, Sweden.
 Moreover, three BUP Associate Secretariats have specialzed tasks.
 An integral part of our organization are the BUP National Centra who deal with the network coordination and student interaction in each BUP country.
 The long term development of the BUP and strategy is attended to by the BUP International Board.
-Access more information under Contacts in the menu to the left.